plone/training/addons.rst

 * z3c.form, formlib or in Python deform prgrammatically
 * PloneFormGen

 PFG allow you to create great forms ttw.
-Imagine the following possibilites.

-* easy form to subscribe a newsletter?
-* registration-form (Name, Food, Shirt-size etc.)
+Let's write a registration-form for our conference

+* Add a object of the new type 'Form Folder' in the site-root.
+Call it "Registration"
+* Save and view the result
+* Click in QuickEdit
-* Mail-Adapter
+* Remove field "Subject"
+* Add fields for food-preference and shirt-size
-* DataSave Adapter
+* Add a DataSave Adapter
+* Try it

 Written by Steve McMahon.
 You might want to buy him a beer.